Skip to Content

 The Shamrock - Celtic Symbols

-If there’s one symbol widely associated with the Irish, it’s got to be the Shamrock.
+If there’s one symbol widely associated with the Irish and the Irish people, it’s the Shamrock.

 8. The Celtic Tree of Life or Crann Bethadh – Celtic Symbols